yakshithkd23/yakshithkd23/README.md

-- 👋 Hi, I’m Yakshith K D
+- 👋 Hi, I’m ...Yakshith K D
-- 👀 I’m interested in AIML
+- 👀 I’m interested in ...AIML
-- 🌱 I’m currently learning C pgm
+- 🌱 I’m currently learning ...C pgm
 - 💞️ I’m looking to collaborate on ...Ai-Technology
 - 📫 How to reach me ...Linkedin
 - 😄 Pronouns: ...Yakshii Gowda
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...I'm Unlucky fellow

 <!---
 yakshithkd23/yakshithkd23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.